phaethon/kamene/README.md

 [winpcapy.py by Massimo Ciani](https://code.google.com/p/winpcapy/) integrated inside code.

 ## News

+We are undergoing major naming transition, which will be followed with new functionality.
+More updates to follow.

 [Follow @scapy3k](https://twitter.com/scapy3k) and/or see [scapy3k](https://phaethon.github.io/scapy) for recent news.

 Scapy3k is included in the [Network Security Toolkit](http://www.networksecuritytoolkit.org/nst/index.html) Release 22.